Cloud vs On-Premise Hosting

 What exactly is the cloud?

-Yet now as we see a return to some level of normality, people are still unsure of what the cloud really is.
-How does it compare to traditional On-Premise?
-And also what’s the right solution for your business?
-To help you make up your mind, we’ve made some key comparisons.
+To put it simply, it’s a way of accessing computing power, storage, applications, and security over the internet instead of running everything on local servers.
+But there are still uncertainties, like how does it compare to traditional On-Premise?
+And also, what’s the right solution for your business?
+To help you make up your mind, we’ve made some key comparisons:

 Cost